Jerónimos Monastery Entry Tickets

 -

-The church is a part of the Jerónimos Monastery and has free entry, but guests must join a separate, long line to enter.
+The church is a part of Jerónimos Monastery and offers free entry, but you must join a separate line to enter.

 -